jawadkhanpk/ESP-Boards-Integration-with-Firebase/README.md

 # ESP-Boards-Integration-with-Firebase
-Integration of ESP32, ESP8266 and Raspberrypi Peco Library with Firebase
+Integration of ESP32, ESP8266 and RaspberryPi Pico Library with Firebase

 # (i) New ESP Library GitHub Link: